Mocsid/wordpress-docker/README.md

 2. **Log in to the WordPress admin panel and verify the plugins**:

-   Navigate to the Plugins page to ensure that WooCommerce, MOC-WP-Logger-1.0.0, and woocommerce-shipping-purolator plugins are active.
+   Navigate to the Plugins page to ensure that WooCommerce, MOC-WP-Logger-1.0.0, and your specific plugin are active.

 ### Step 5: Test Database Persistence